Thirty years of the finite volume method for solid mechanics: History of the finite volume method for computational solid mechanics

-In one of the first applications of a staggered-grid formulation to solid mechanics, Beale and Elias \citep{Beale1990a, Beale1990b} showed how the finite volume CFD code {PHOENICS} could be applied to stress analysis problems; in their method, Beale and Elias used the analogy between the stream functions in creeping-fluid-flow and the Airy stress functions in solid mechanics.
+The first application of a staggered-grid formulation to solid mechanics was by Beale and Elias \citep{Beale1990a, Beale1990b}, who showed how the finite volume CFD code {PHOENICS} could be applied to stress analysis problems.
+In their method, Beale and Elias used the analogy between the stream functions in creeping-fluid-flow and the Airy stress functions in solid mechanics, where the stress components were the primary unknowns.
 This method was later generalised by Spalding, Bukhari, Qin, Hamill and co-workers \citep{Bukhari1990, Bukhari1991, Spalding1993, Spalding1997, Spalding1998a, Spalding1998b, Spalding2002, Spalding2004, Spalding2008}, where a displacement, rather than a force analogy, was adopted, having the major advantage of being more general in three dimensions.
 Spalding noted that a CFD solution procedure designed for computing velocities is suitable for computing displacements if the convection terms are set to zero and the volume/dilatation stress term is introduced by inclusion of a pressure- and temperature-dependent source term.
-As a consequence, the resulting solution method used a SIMPLE algorithm \citep{Patankar1972, Patankar1980}, still popular in modern CFD codes, with displacement and pressure being the primitive variables, as opposed to velocity and pressure in standard fluid flow analyses.
+As a consequence, the resulting solution method used an \emph{implicit} SIMPLE algorithm \citep{Patankar1972, Patankar1980}, still popular in modern CFD codes.
+The employed primitive variables were displacement and pressure, as opposed to velocity and pressure in standard fluid flow analyses.